tngo0508/tngo0508.github.io/_posts/2024-2-12-repository-pattern-aspnet.md

   - .NET
 ---

+The code is pushed to this [GitHub repo](https://github.com/tngo0508/MagicVilla_API).

 ## Overview

 The `repository` pattern in `ASP.NET` is a design approach where data access logic is abstracted into a separate layer called a `repository`.
 It provides a clean and organized way to interact with the database.
 The `repository` acts as a mediator between the application's business logic and the data storage, encapsulating database operations.
 This separation enhances code maintainability, testability, and allows for easy changes in the data access strategy without affecting the rest of the application.
 It typically includes methods for common database operations like `create, read, update, and delete (CRUD)`.